zeroc-ice/ice/java/BuildInstructions.md

 The build system requires the Slice to Java compiler from Ice for C++.
-If you have not built Ice for C++ in this source distribution, you must set the `ICE_BIN_DIST` environment variable to `cpp` and`ICE_HOME` environment variable with the path name of your Ice installation.
-For example, on Unix with an RPM
+If you have not built Ice for C++ in this source distribution, you must set the `ICE_BIN_DIST` environment variable to `cpp` and the `ICE_HOME` environment variable with the path name of your Ice installation.
+For example, on Unix with an RPM installation:
-installation:

 ```
 export ICE_BIN_DIST=cpp